Skip to main content

 Zero-Config Governance

-Zero-config is the server-backed learning and review path for replay().
+Zero-config is the server-backed governance path for replay().
 Add an API key, run your agent, and Vesanor builds a governance plan from tool schemas, descriptions, and observed traffic without local YAML.

 One line of code